blingusblongus/ReactToDo2TypescriptEdition/readme.md

 - Node.js
 - An Xcode OR Android Studio development environment

+## Built with

+- react-native
+- react-native-elements
+- react-native-linear-gradient

 ## Get Started
 1. In terminal, run `npm install` to acquire dependencies
 2. For iOS: run `pod install`